openzim/mwoffliner/README.md

 # mwoffliner

-`mwoffliner` is a tool which allows to make a local HTML snapshot of any online Mediawiki instance.
+`mwoffliner` is a tool which allows to make a local HTML snapshot of any online (recent) Mediawiki instance.
 It goes through all articles (or a selection if specified) and write the HTML/pictures to a local directory.
 It has mainly been tested against Wikimedia projects like Wikipedia, Wiktionary, ...
 But it should also work for any recent Mediawiki.